David A. Kenny

 Just-identified or Saturated Model

-An identified model in which the number of free parameters exactly equals the number of known values; a model with zero degrees of freedom.
-For the path diagram, it turns out that the model is just-identified.
-Note the number of knowns exactly equals the number of unknowns.
+An identified model in which the number of free parameters exactly equals the number of known values, i.e, a model with zero degrees of freedom.
+Note that not all models in which the knowns equal the unknown are identified and so these models are not identified.
+The example model is just-identified.
+Note that the number of knowns exactly equals the number of unknowns.

 Under-identified Model